JoNelson98/Sythwave-Runner/README.md

 ### Installing

-remember to npm install the dependencies
+remember to npm install the dependencies after cloning the repo

 ```
 npm install